liuxu623/ASUS-X299-Hackintosh/Thunderbolt/README.md

 2. For hot-plug support, you will need a Thunderbolt hot-plug SSDT and a DTPG SSDT.
 * Download kgp's SSDT that I modified for OpenCore located [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/blob/main/SSDTs/SSDT-TB3HP.aml)
-* If you don't have a DTPG SSDT or SSDT-SBUS-MCHC SSDT, you can download it [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/blob/main/SSDTs/SSDT-SBUS-MCHC.aml).
+* If you don't have a DTPG, SSDT-SBUS-MCHC, or X299-BASE SSDT, you can download it [here](https://github.com/shinoki7/ASUS-X299-Hackintosh/blob/main/SSDTs/SSDT-SBUS-MCHC.aml).
 * Add these SSDTs to your EFI folder under `OC-ACPI` and the appropriate entries in your config.plist under `ACPI-Add`.
 It is preferred to add `SSDT-TB3HP.aml` at the very bottom since it relies on method DTGP.
 3. Reboot your computer and you should have hot plug support!
   * System Report showing two new devices